ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.rst

 1 Source the setup files
 ^^^^^^^^^^^^^^^^^^^^^^^^

+Use the source command to import the environment variables which enable your shell to access the ROS commands.
-To access the ROS commands, you need to run the following command on every new shell you open:
+You need to run this on every new shell you open:

 .. tabs::